See all articles

 end

-We are using the `AssociationLoader` class for loading the project’s skills.
+We are using the `AssociationLoader` class to load the project’s skills.
 By using this helper class to load the model’s association we prevent the N+1 queries.

 Here is the code for the `AssociationLoader` class (code is mostly taken from the graphql-batch example):